MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/ad-extensions.md

 ### <a name="filterlinkextensions"></a>Filter Link Extensions
 With Filter Link Extensions, your ads will include one header with between 3 and 10 clickable text values that tell customers more about your business.

+### <a name="flyerextensions"></a>Flyer Link Extensions
+Flyer Extensions enable advertisers to distribute product or store catalogues (flyers) to potential customers.
+They can display prominently on broad queries like "weekly deals" or "weekly sales" and thus encourage shoppers to click on your ad instead of the competition’s.
+By their nature they help to better inform searchers, and as a result, increase user engagement e.g., click through rate.

 ### <a name="imageextensions"></a>Image Extensions
 With Image Extensions, your ads may include an image or alternative text.